Reuh/anselme/LANGUAGE.md

 #### Aliases

-When defining identifiers (in variables, functions or checkpoint definitions), they can be followed by a colon and another identifier.
+When defining identifiers (in variables, functions, checkpoint or class definitions), they can be followed by a colon and another identifier.
 This identifier can be used as a new way to access the identifier (i.e., an alias).

 ```
 :name: alias = 42